-Several different pulmonary therapy devices (e.g., the Vest Airway Clearance System, IPV) have been investigated as an alternative to conventional CPT.
+Several different pulmonary therapy devices have been investigated as an alternative to conventional CPT.
 A majority of the published data consists of small non-randomized cases studies with only short-term outcome measurements which do not suggest that these devices are associated with an increased health benefit as compared to conventional CPT.